What is AI governance?

 AI governance plays a critical role across various industries.
 Here are some real-world applications:

 - Financial services: Many banks rely on AI tools to detect suspicious transactions.
-Clear governance policies help ensure that these algorithms don’t discriminate based on location or demographic data and that customer privacy is strictly protected.
+Clear governance policies help ensure that these algorithms perform as intended and operate consistently.

-- Healthcare providers: Hospitals often employ AI to assist in diagnosing medical conditions.
-AI governance in this sector ensures that patient data is stored securely, algorithms are validated for accuracy and doctors review final decisions or seek second opinions to avoid misdiagnoses.
+- Healthcare providers: AI governance in this sector ensures that patient data is stored securely, algorithms are validated for accuracy and doctors review final decisions or seek second opinions to avoid misdiagnoses.

 - Online retail: Large e-commerce sites use AI-driven search engines.
-Governance here often involves checking that these engines comply with privacy regulations and don’t exclude specific product lines or demographic segments.
+Governance here often involves checking that these engines comply with privacy regulations and don’t exclude relevant product lines or intended user groups.

 What UK regulations and guidelines might be applicable to AI use?

 Even though the UK has not yet drafted AI-specific regulations, AI governance may nonetheless be shaped by existing laws, regulations and standards that relate to relevant issues.
-Here are some key UK regulations to consider when developing your AI governance framework.
+Here are some UK standards and frameworks that organisations sometimes refer to when developing internal approaches to AI:

 - UK GDPR: Governs the handling of personal data.
-If AI systems process personal information, align your approach with your organisation’s data‑protection policy and current official guidance (for example, lawful bases, transparency, security, and how data rights requests are handled).
+Follow your organisation’s internal data-management policies when using AI systems.
 Avoid assumptions about universal feature requirements; confirm specifics using official sources.

 Read more: Data protection and HR GDPR for employers